shivajiva101/sauth/README.md

 to minetest.conf before starting the server.

 Enhanced caching can be turned on at the expense of memory consumption.
-When enabled, during server start the code loads up to 500 players with a login in the past 24 hours prior to the last player to login before the server was stopped.
+When enabled, during server start the mod loads up to 500 players with a login in the past 24 hours prior to the last player to login before the server was stopped.
 You can enable and manage it by adding these minetest.conf settings:

 	sauth.caching = true -- default is false
 	sauth.cache_max = 500 -- maximum number of memory cached entries on startup